oldu73/doc/docs/docker/10-compose-services.md

 Use of Docker Compose with many services.

-In this chapter we setup a complete development/production environnement close to what we may found in real life projects, sclable and so on.
+In this chapter we setup a complete development/production environnement close to what we may found in real life projects, scalable and so on.

 ***